 Since 2005 the three university institutes ARI, ITA, LSW form the Zentrum für Astronomie der Universität Heidelberg (ZAH) (''Center for Astronomy of Heidelberg University'').

-Since autumn 2007 IMPRS-HD is an independent part of the Heidelberg Graduate School of Fundamental Physics, HGSFP.
+Since autumn 2007 IMPRS-HD is an independent part of the Heidelberg Graduate School for Physics, HGSFP.

 Almost any topic of astrophysics is covered by researchers in Heidelberg ...